ultimitech/test/README.md

 ## How to run simulations with the notebook file Designer-Artifact-User.ipynb

-If you are more technically-minded and understand the basic operation of the pymdp package, you are welcome to modify the Designer-Artifact-User.ipynb notebook file.
+If you are more technically-minded and understand the basic operation of the pymdp package, you are welcome to execute/modify the Designer-Artifact-User.ipynb notebook file.